vitaliy-kuzmich/dhr/README.md

 # dhr
 blockchain "double hashed request" pattern, ethereum, solidity<br>
 <br>
-This pattern solves the next problem: you need to store actions at the blockchain, that client did, this actions:
+This pattern solves the next problem: you need to store actions at the blockchain, that client did, this actions:<br>
 1. can not be modified after client published it(for example movement in a game)<br>
 2. this actions must be published just after everyone published<br>
 3. this actions could be published just within some period of time<br>